Bill Muster: Delta Queen and SATW

-As president of the Delta Queen from 1966–1976, he and vice-president Betty Blake worked to secure federal legislation to allow the boat to continue running.
+As president of the Delta Queen from 1966 to 1976, he and vice-president Betty Blake worked to secure federal legislation to allow the boat to continue running.
 They won historic recognition for the boat in 1970.

 Bill Muster joined the SATW in 1974 to assist Betty Blake in representing the Delta Queen.
 Thereafter, he remained an associate member to promote the photo contest.
 In 1981 the SATW named the contest after him; in 1988 he earned the organization's highest recognition, the Marco Polo Award.
 The photo contest is known as the Bill Muster Photo Awards.

 Muster published his World Traveler’s Almanac with Rand McNally in 1975 (updated in several editions), and a series of travel books under the Traveler's Almanac imprint: America's Top 500 Sights to See, by Larry Meyer and Nancy Meyer (1975); Steamboat Log of the Lower Mississippi, by Bern Keating and Norman Kirk (1976); Travel Adventures in California, by Frank Riley, photos by Bill Muster (1977); 101 Wonders of the Modern World, by Nancy Meyer (1977), and Olympic Adventures in California, by Frank Riley, Elfried Riley, and Bill Muster (WorldWay, 1983).